-NACC The North American Contractor Certification Program for Architectural Glass & Metal 117100 Contractors.
-The NACC Program is owned by the FCA International and administration is provided by AMS, Inc. AG&M Architectural Glass and Metal Assessment A method of determination of conformance with NACC Program requirements by direct observation, document reviews, and other applicable records by a qualified assessor.
-CANOSH Canadian National Occupational Health and Safety guidelines for workers Certification Body The organization providing conformity assessment to program requirements.
-Conformance Directly or indirectly fulfilling requirements set forth by the NACC Program requirements Construction Documents Contracts and drawings that provide detail and requirements for completing construction and AG&M process.
-Documents and Addivi process.
-Construction A document that instructs a contractor the details of the job to be performed at a Specifications construction site.
+The North American Contractor Certification Program for Architectural Glass & Metal Contractors.
+The NACC Program is owned by the Architectural Glass and Metal Certification Committee (AGMCC) and administration is provided by AMS, Inc. Architectural Glass and Metal A method of determination of conformance with NACC Program requirements by direct observation, document reviews, and other applicable records by a qualified assessor.
+Canadian National Occupational Health and Safety guidelines for workers The organization providing conformity assessment to program requirements.
+Directly or indirectly fulfilling requirements set forth by the NACC Program requirements Contracts and drawings that provide detail and requirements for completing construction and AG&M process.
+A document that instructs a contractor the details of the job to be performed at a construction site.
 This will typically list materials to be used on a construction project including where they shall be used and how much shall be used.
-Craft Worker A worker in the architectural glass and metal installation or fabrication field that has experience and/or training to perform job duties.
-Craft Worker in- A worker that performs architectural glass & metal installation or fabrication under direct training supervision of an experienced craft worker.
-Fabricator See Shop Crew FCA International FCA International (FCA) represents the largest community of finishing contractors in North America.
-FCA is also the owner of the NACC program.
-Field Crew A crew consists of AG&M installers or AG&M craft workers that may install various types of architectural glass and metal products, hardware, or curtain wall.
-Field Supervisor An experienced craft worker in the architectural glass and metal field that has responsibility for overseeing other field crew members.
-Architectural Glass & Metal Contractor The company that provides fabrication and/or installation of architectural and/or residential glass and/or façade materials.
-Glazing Installer See Field Crew
+A worker in the architectural glass and metal installation or fabrication field that has experience and/or training to perform job duties.
+A worker that performs architectural glass & metal installation or fabrication under direct supervision of an experienced craft worker.
+See Shop Crew The Architectural Glass and Metal Certification Committee (AGMCC) is made up of Industry representatives (such as glazing contractors and technicians) and general interest representatives (such as glazing suppliers & manufacturers, as well as members of the public).
+AGMCC's goal is to help develop certification programs that assure services to the public are performed in a manner that will tend to minimize defects and failures and to promote standard levels of competence and/or performance requirements.
+AGMCC owns both the NACC and AGMT Certification Programs.
+A crew consists of AG&M installers or AG&M craft workers that may install various types of architectural glass and metal products, hardware, or curtain wall.
+An experienced craft worker in the architectural glass and metal field that has responsibility for overseeing other field crew members.

-Licensee An Architectural Glass & Metal Contractor in the NACC Program that has completed the application process and certification.
+Architectural The company that provides fabrication and/or installation of architectural and/or Glass & Metal residential glass and/or façade materials.
+Contractor Glazing Installer See Field Crew Licensee An Architectural Glass & Metal Contractor in the NACC Program that has completed the application process and certification.
 OSHA A division of the United States Department of Labor that provides guidelines for occupational health and safety of workers.
 Participant Includes Architectural Glass & Metal Contractors, Building Owners, Specifiers, Architects, Manufacturers, and other AG&M stakeholders, AG&M user community, and AG&M general interest categories. (see NACC Bylaws FD-35) Principal Members of the Architectural Glass & Metal Contractors staff that have management Business responsibilities related to the overall specifications and technical details for AG&M Technical fabrication and installation services.
 Management Shop Crew A shop crew consists of fabrication craft workers that fabricate components utilized in architectural glass and metal installations usually working at a permanent fabrication facility of the AG&M contractor.
 Shop Supervisor An experienced craft worker in the fabrication field that oversees fabrication processes performed by fabrication craft workers.
 Stake holder A person or party that has an investment, share, or interest in the AG&M project being performed.
 This may include building owners, architects, general contractors, or others involved in the project.